Splunk Enterprise Security

 Identify, Prioritize and Manage Security Events

 The Incident Review Framework facilitates incident tracking from the time a correlation rule first triggers an incident, or notable event, all the way through the closure of the investigation.
 Notable events can be annotated, assigned to an owner for investigation and further examined to gain context around the assets or identities involved, the specific rules that were triggered and the associated raw events.

 The Risk Scoring Framework enables a risk score to be applied to any event asset, behavior or user based on relative importance or value to the business.
-This helps security teams to prioritize alerts based on predefined thresholds, while also exposing contributing factors of the risk to all relevant teams.
+This helps security teams to prioritize alerts based on predefined thresholds, which helps reduce the overall volume of alerts while increasing their fidelity, all while also exposing contributing factors of the risk to all relevant teams.
 Easily track their security status to understand and actively manage overall business risk.

 Operationalize Threat Intelligence

 The Threat Intelligence Framework enables organizations to automatically collect, aggregate and de-duplicate threat feeds from a broad set of sources including open sources, subscription based, law enforcement, local and shared from other organizations.
 This includes integrated support for next-generation security standards such as STIX, TAXII, Department of Homeland Security’s (DHS) Automated Indicator Sharing (AIS), Facebook Threat Exchange and OpenIOC.
 Risk scores can be assigned to that threat intelligence and used to enhance incident investigation, breach investigation and scoping.

 The Notable Event Framework helps identify notable events and track the actions analysts take to resolve the issues that triggered security events.
 It facilitates the task of triaging notable events, including search filters, tagging and sorting.